msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 ### 1. Upstream systems not onboarded to deletion

-Any upstream system that still holds personal data continues emitting events, syncing records, or serving APIs that downstream systems consume.
+Upstream system that still hold personal data continue emitting events, syncing records, or serving APIs that downstream systems consume.
 Even if downstream systems correctly delete a customer's personal data upon request, they will re-ingest whatever their upstream dependencies continue to publish.

 ### 2. Out-of-order deletion